opulo-inc/leash/README.md

 - Full Photon bus control
 - Image capture from both cameras

+This library is subject to change with non-backwards compatible refactoring.
+It is still actively in development.

 ## Usage

 To install (ideally in a virtual environment), use: